dimagi/commcare-hq/docs/pillows.rst

 A pillow can fall behind for two reasons:

 1. The processor is too slow for the number of changes that are coming in. (i.e. `change_lag` for that pillow is very high)
 2. There has been an issue with the change feed that has caused the checkpoint to be "rewound"
+3. Many exceptions happen during the day which requires pillows to process the same changes later.

 Optimizing a processor
 ~~~~~~~~~~~~~~~~~~~~~~